pstolarz/CRaC/README.md

 ## Features

-The following features distinct the library among dozens of other CRC libraries.
+The following features distinguish the library among dozens of other CRC libraries.

 **Runtime fast, compile-time optimized**